-The FHA insurance claim for a Mortgage Loan will be paid in an amount equal to the outstanding principal balance plus allowable interest and, given that DMI (subservicer to the Authority) is ranked as a Tier 2 loan servicer as described in "PART II-THE SINGLE FAMILY MORTGAGE PROGRAM-Servicing of the Mortgage Loans," approximately two-thirds (66-2/3%) of the permitted costs and expenses of acquiring title to the Eligible Property.
+The FHA insurance claim for a Mortgage Loan will be paid in an amount equal to the outstanding principal balance plus allowable interest and, given that DMI (subservicer to the Authority) is ranked as a Tier 1 loan servicer as described in "PART II-THE SINGLE FAMILY MORTGAGE PROGRAM-Servicing of the Mortgage Loans," approximately seventy-five percent (75%) of the permitted costs and expenses of acquiring title to the Eligible Property.
 Interest is allowed (except for two months which is disallowed) at the HUD debenture rate which may be less than the Mortgage Loan interest rate.